mparkcode/chicken_cha_cha/README.md

 My original intention was to have background music autoplay on load, however due to new [browser policies such as on chrome](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes), this proved difficult.
 My solution was to give the player the choice to have music or not, they can turn the music on once the game starts if they choose.

-User testing was done to ensure:
+Manual testing was done to ensure:
 * The game plays as intended
 * Appropriate win/loose notifications show up
 * appropriate information is displayed on the game information sheet